Title XVI Supplemental Security Income (SSI)

 Countable Income may include the following:

-- Unearned Income, including SSA benefits.
+• Unearned Income, including SSA benefits.

 Resources Include the following:

-- Bank accounts, saving bonds.
+• Bank accounts and saving bonds.

 Note: The above countable income and resources is an abbreviated list pertaining to children and youth in the foster care system.
-For complete list visit www.ssa.gov.
+For a complete list visit www.ssa.gov.

 SSI benefits can remain in suspense for 12 consecutive full calendar months.
 During the 12-month period, if the countable income becomes less than the SSI benefit rate, then the SSI payment will be reinstated or resumed without filing a new SSI application.
-The SWC is required to provide evidence that child or youth meets the requirement to have benefits restored.
+The Analyst is required to provide evidence that child or youth meets the requirement to have benefits restored.

-ARP must contact SSA to provide the necessary information to re-establish benefits before the 12-month expires.
+The ARP must contact SSA to provide the necessary information to re-establish benefits before the 12-month period expires.
 In the event the SSI benefits remain in suspense for 12 full consecutive months, the SSI benefits will be terminated.
 The termination is effective with the start of the 13th month after the suspension began.
 At this point a new application is required.

 Related Topics